 Lonely leaders of small business are often advised that a Non-Executive Director can help accelerate their growth and give them support they need, perhaps as a sounding board, a person to sense check developments with or just someone to share some the strains of the business.
 However, all too often I see inexperienced company leaders in a fast growth phase take on an ill-fitting, expensive and sometimes out-of-date deadwood individual who will drag out their black book, carefully manage the value they introduce to the business over a longer period of time than is necessary, and aim to milk their tenure for a term well beyond their sell by date.

 It is easy to think that raising finance for your business will be hard when banks are not lending, people seem to have less money to invest and the economy gets worse.

 However, nothing could be further from the truth.
-There are very generous tax breaks for people who invest in businesses like yours, there is more money for investing than ever before and there is a completely new type of investor that is waiting to invest in you.
+There are very generous tax breaks for people who invest in businesses like yours; there is more money out there for investing than ever before; and there is a completely new type of investor waiting to invest in you.

 You do need to be looking in the right places to get it, though.

 Keeping it in the family is generally the preferred choice for most businesses.
 However, some find that cash constraints or growth opportunities make it either necessary or desirable to raise additional finance.
 If this cannot be found through borrowing or other non-equity sources, then raising external equity may be the only option.